Final report for LNE22-451R

 That same cover crop mix and rate was applied between plastic in a pepper field early in the season, at planting of the peppers.
 A narrow mulching riding mower (blocked discharge shoot) was used to keep the cover crop and weeds low throughout the season.

-In 2023, interseeding was used on a large portion of the 25 acre farm.
+In 2023, interseeding was used on a large portion of the 65 acre farm.
 Crops including onions, peppers, brassicas, and sweet corn all had annual ryegrass and crimson clover planted, or dutch white clover.
 In 2023 the farm mostly used a Gandy box gear driven sidedress hopper for calibrating and precisely distributing the seed between rows of crops.
+This unit was attached to their cultivation tractor for single pass seed distribution and cultivation.

 ON-FARM RESEARCH